Armed man demanding frozen deposits takes hostages at Lebanese commercial bank | Law-Order

 Armed man demanding frozen deposits takes hostages at Lebanese commercial bank

+Two shots were subsequently fired, according to Lebanese media station Al-Jadeed.
+A Reuters witness could see a bearded man in a black shirt behind the gated entrance to the bank speaking to several men in plainclothes on the outside.

-An armed man demanding deposits frozen by his bank took an unspecified number of hostages on Thursday at the Federal Bank of Lebanon, a security source said and Lebanese media reported.
+An armed man demanding deposits frozen by his bank took an unspecified number of hostages on Thursday at the Federal Bank of Lebanon, a security source said and a Reuters witness said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)